 Find International Students

 Look up colleges, universities, and high schools.
 Ask to talk to the International Student Advisor to find out which countries the students come from.
-Tell them you may be interested in volunteering.
+Ask them how a volunteer can help.
+Learn more at this website under Befriend International Students

 Prayerfully Watch for Internationals